NMAT SyllabusAnisha Mukhija

 NMAT Exam Pattern

-No new changes are expected to be introduced in the exam pattern this year.
+New changes are has been introduced in the exam pattern this year.
 NMAT by GMAC will continue to be a 120 minute (two hours) exam with three sections: three sections – Language Skills, Quantitative Skills, and Logical Reasoning.

 Candidates can take NMAT by GMAC up to a total of three times.
 The best of the three scores will be used for admission.